Place of Production: Canada

 5. Consult a healthcare practitioner if you are taking any other healthcare supplements.

-Information on this website has been obtained from secondary sources which are intended to provide general summary information only.
+Disclaimer: Information on this website has been obtained from secondary sources which are intended to provide general summary information only.
 These sources are believed to be reliable.
-Real House does not assume any liability for the accuracy, usefulness, completeness, currency and adequacy of the information.
+Real House does not assume any liability for the accuracy, usefulness, completeness, currency, and adequacy of the information and should not substitute for a medical consultation.
+Our products are not intended to diagnose, treat, or cure any disease.
+Individual results may vary.